mark-summerfield/murmur/README.md

 | `@LABEL`     | Use the register whose number is held in `LABEL` |

 For an example of use see `eg/index.urm` which uses indirect indexing to iterate over an “array” of five registers, adding 2 to each one.
+(The example, `eg/index2.urm` is the same except it uses multiple data values on a single labelled line.)

 ### Comparison Jumps Extensions